Non-profit website

 Conclusion and Future Opportunities

-- Survey at least 100 people to find the most apparent wording for navigation and article titles
+- Survey 100 people for optimal navigation and article titles.

-- Conduct A/B tests with two updated versions of the app
+- Conduct A/B testing with two updated versions of the website.